How to Scale Your Business by Enriching Your Products and Services

 Understand which services/products are essential to each of your clients.

-Before commencing scale, possibly have your marketing professionals research customers to get a better feel for service positives as well as those seeking additional services that align with your company growth strategies.
+Before commencing scale, possibly have your marketing professionals research customers to get a better feel for service positives and those seeking additional services that align with your company growth strategies.

 Crunching this data may kickstart your scalability efforts or may lead to re-addressing the move until you can comfortably answer customers' concerns and desires.